Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-In $\S$\ref{se:univtor} we first recall the construction of Tamagawa measures on universal torsors, and how to lift rational points into integral points.
-Then we formulate an effective equidistribution condition on universal torsors \textbf{(EEUT)} in terms of congruence neighbourhoods and show how it implies the property \textbf{(EE)}.
+In \S\ref{se:univtor}, we first recall the construction of Tamagawa measures on universal torsors, and prove Theorem \ref{thm:equidistunivtor}, which states that a form of equidistribution of integral points on universal torsors implies Principle \ref{prin:Manin-Peyre}.
+We then prove Proposition \ref{prop:univtorEEGS} as an effective version of this upon introducing condition \textbf{(EEUT)}.

-In $\S$\ref{se:toricparaheight} we recall the construction of toric norms and toric Tamagawa measures based on toric geometry.
+In \S\ref{se:toricparaheight} we recall basic toric geometry and the construction of toric adelic norms and toric Tamagawa measures.

-Section $\S$\ref{se:toricvandercorput} is devoted to proving the central technical result Theorem \ref{thm:CABCAAB}.
-The main ingredients are a comparison between certain sums and integrals (Proposition \ref{prop:keyprop2}), and another comparison between different integrals (Proposition \ref{prop:keyprop1}).

-In $\S$\ref{se:purityproof} we prove Theorem \ref{thm:mainequidist} in the form of congruence neighbourhoods (Theorem \ref{thm:effectiveEE}).
-This is reduced to a lattice points counting problem with toric bounded height condition in an arbitrary real neighbourhood (Proposition \ref{co:CAsigmaWBCDWsigmaB}), and a comparison between sums and integrals regarding the fixed real neighbourhood (Proposition \ref{prop:CAxilBCAB}).
-To do so, in $\S$\ref{se:comparelatticepts} we furthermore need to prove various estimates strengthening those in $\S$\ref{se:toricvandercorput}.

-In $\S$\ref{se:geomsieve} we prove Theorem \ref{thm:maingeomsieve}, by means of a universal torsor version of the geometric sieve (Theorem \ref{thm:geomsieve1}).
-This is done by establishing two separate sieve arguments, one working for all sufficiently large primes (Proposition \ref{prop:geomsieve1}) and another (Proposition \ref{prop:geomsieve2}) for every individual prime.
+In \S\ref{se:purityproof} we prove Theorem \ref{thm:effectiveEEUT}, which gives asymptotic formulas for lattice points counting on universal torsors with bounded toric height and appropriate local conditions.
+Based on this we deduce Theorem \ref{thm:mainequidist}.